mohamedmmc/LostAndFound-Back/README.md

 # LostAndFound-Back
 Mini Projet IOS
 This project is a mobile application project designed for everybody which provides the easiest way to make searchs for public services.
 This application lets the user create an account, search for a lost item and even pay the one who provides the service online.
-Our application does also create the ability to add a found item and also to put all lost object withing 6 months to donations for charity.
+Our application does also create the ability to add a found item and also to put all lost object withing 6 months to donations for question.
 Our application is name Lost & Found and is developped in Swift for The client and in node.js for the backend part with mongoDB as database